Karsten Heeger: Education and career

 Heeger has served on national and international committees including the High Energy Physics Advisory Panel (HEPAP), the Nuclear Science Advisory Committee (NSAC), the Division of Particles and Fields (DPF) Executive Committee, and the American Physical Society (APS) Committee on International Scientific Affairs.
-He was a member of the 2015 Nuclear Physics Long Range Planning Group, the US ATLAS Project Advisory Group, and has served on review committees for the United States Department of Energy, the National Science Foundation, and the Natural Sciences and Engineering Council of Canada (NSERC).
+He served as the Deputy Chair of the Particle Physics Project Prioritization Panel (P5) from 2022 to 2023.
+Heeger was a member of the 2015 Nuclear Physics Long Range Planning Group and the US ATLAS Project Advisory Group, and has served on review committees for the United States Department of Energy, the National Science Foundation, and the Natural Sciences and Engineering Council of Canada (NSERC).
 He is co-chair of the APS DPF Coordinating Panel of Advanced Detectors (CPAD).

-Prof. Heeger has been the director of the Yale Wright Laboratory since 2013 and was named Chair of the Department of Physics at Yale University in 2019.
+Prof. Heeger has been the director of the Yale Wright Laboratory since 2013 and was named chair of the Department of Physics at Yale University in 2019.

 Research

 Professor Heeger’s research focuses on the study of neutrino oscillations and neutrino mass.
 He was involved in the resolution of the solar neutrino problem with the Sudbury Neutrino Observatory (SNO), the first observation of reactor antineutrino oscillation with KamLAND, and the first measurement of the neutrino mixing angle q13 with Daya Bay.

-Heeger is PI and co-spokesperson of PROSPECT, a precision measurement of reactor antineutrinos and search for sterile neutrinos, at very short baselines.
-He is studying the nature of neutrinos with the CUORE double beta decay experiment and performing R&D with Project 8 towards a novel experiment to measure neutrino mass.
+Heeger is studying the nature of neutrinos with the CUORE double beta decay experiment, performing R&D with Project 8 towards a novel experiment to measure neutrino mass, and assembling Charge Readout Planes at Yale Wright Laboratory for the DUNE detectors, which is an experiment that will enable the study of the matter-antimatter imbalance in the Universe and determine the ordering of neutrino mass states.

+Heeger is co-Principal Investigator of CUORE, along with Reina Maruyama.
+Since 2021, he has also served as a co-spokesperson for the CUPID experiment, the successor to CUORE.
+From 2015 to 2024, Heeger was the PI and spokesperson of the PROSPECT experiment, which aims to make a precision measurement of reactor antineutrinos and search for sterile neutrinos at very short baselines.

 As a graduate student, Heeger worked on the Sudbury Neutrino Observatory, where his dissertation on a measurement of the 8B solar neutrino flux was awarded the 2003 Dissertation Award in Nuclear Physics by the American Physical Society.